Smooth London: Global Radio ownership

 Smooth Radio's output was relocated to new owner Global's Leicester Square headquarters from 1 October 2013, a move that coincided with a major overhaul of its schedule, and the closure of Smooth 70s after 21 months on air.

 On 4 February 2014, the Radio Today website reported that Ofcom had given Global permission to remove Smooth from the Digital One platform, and to replace it with a service playing music from the 1970s, 80s and 90s.
-Under this agreement, Smooth would continue to broadcast on its regional frequencies, but would be required to provide seven hours of local output per day.
+Under this agreement, Smooth still continues to broadcast on its regional frequencies, but would be required to provide seven hours of local output per day.

 Programming

-All regional and networked programming originates from Global's London headquarters, including the Local Smooth Breakfast from 6.00am - 10am with Jenni Falconer and the national Smooth Drivetime with Angie Greaves from 4-7pm on weekdays.
+As of 22 February 2025, programming is broadcast and produced from Global's London headquarters, or studios in Birmingham and Manchester.

 Smooth London also broadcasts hourly news bulletins 24 hours a day from Global's London newsroom, including networked overnight and weekend updates on the hour.